-Do not rub the lens with harsh materials or handle the lens too roughly as it can easily become damaged.
+- Do not rub the lens with harsh materials or handle the lens too roughly as it can easily become damaged. - Do not use an air duster.
+Combustible material may remain, and dust may enter the precision parts.

 Replacement Periods for Consumables